bhisaac/5eFP/5eFP-SRD.md

 >>>
 >>> **_Stealthy._** You have 4 + LEVEL MAX wounds and Defense 13 while in stealthy form.
 While in this form, you roll DEX and WIS checks with advantage and gain a pounce attack (if you don't already have one).
 >>>
->>>> **_Pounce._** If you move at least 3 squares in a line toward a creature and then hit it with a melee attack on the same turn, it must succeed on a DC 14 + LEVEL STR check or be knocked prone.
-If the creature is prone, the stealthy form can make one melee attack against it as a bonus action.
+>>>> **_Pounce._** Whenever you move at least 3 squares in a line toward a creature and take the Attack action, hitting it with a melee attack, it must succeed on a DC (14 + LEVEL) STR check or be knocked prone.
+If the creature is prone, the stealthy form can make one melee attack against it.
 >>>
 >>> **_Travel._** To activate this feature, you must be on the overland map (see _Overland Map_) and not in a combat encounter.
 You have 1 MAX wounds while in travel form.
 When activated, you and any chosen creatures within 6 squares of you transform into travel forms and move together.
 If a combat encounter begins or if 1 or more points of damage are dealt to you or another affected creature, your wild shape and all travel forms end.
 Your movement score doubles while in travel form.
 Once activated, the travel form can be reactivated on the exploration map anytime outside of a combat encounter until the end of the game session.
 When you reactivate travel form, set aside any wild-shape form you are currently in.
 When travel form ends due to entering a combat encounter or taking 1 or more points of damage, you shift back into the wild shape form you set aside.
 >>
 >> You can use this feature twice.
 You regain expended uses when you finish a short rest.
 >>
 >> You can stay in a wild shape form until you return to the HQ map room.
-You then revert to your normal form. ~~If your wild shape form ends early you can activate wild shape again to maintain your current form, as long as you have enough uses of the feature remaining.~~ You can revert to your normal form earlier by using a bonus action on your turn.
+You then revert to your normal form. ~~If your wild shape form ends early you can activate wild shape again to maintain your current form, as long as you have enough uses of the feature remaining.~~ You can revert to your normal form earlier ~~by using a bonus action~~ on your turn.
 You automatically revert if you fall unconscious, gain MAX wounds, or die.
 >>
 >> While you are transformed, the following rules apply:
 >> - Your game statistics are replaced by the statistics of the wild shape form, but you retain your alignment, personality, and INT, WIS, and CHA.
 You also retain all of your proficiencies, in addition to gaining those of the creature.
 If the creature has the same proficiency as you and the bonus in its stat block is higher than yours, use the creature’s bonus instead of yours.
 If the creature has any legendary or lair actions, you can’t use them.